srhmendez/Blog_Website/_posts/2020-09-15-Advanced-Functions.md

 ## What is recursion?

-Recursion is the act of a functino calling itself.
+Recursion is the act of a function calling itself.
 It is often used to solve problems that have their own internal problems to solve.

 A recursive function can recieve two inputs:
 1. a base case (This is the case that would end the recursion)